 Membership in the club is open to everyone that is interested in purebred dogs, responsible pet ownership and is in good standing with the American Kennel Club.
 You do not have to own a purebred dog or any dog to join the PVKC.
-Monthly meetings are held on the first Tuesday of every month (7pm at Machias Savings Bank in Brewer).
+Monthly meetings are held on the first Tuesday of every month except for July.
 Read more on becoming a member.

 Events & Activities

-PVKC hosts two AKC events each year in Maine - The Chickadee Classic Show at the Cumberland Fairgrounds, Cumberland, and the PVKC Match in Bangor.
+PVKC hosts two AKC events each year in Maine - The Chickadee Classic Show at the Cumberland Fairgrounds, Cumberland, and the PVKC Match.
 Community services include pet food donations to local food pantries, "meet the breeds", handling classes, school talks and educational presentations.